Current Postgraduate Students

 - 2007 - 2011: PhD, Durham University: ‘Microseismic monitoring of the controls on coastal rock cliff erosion’.

 - 2005 - 2007: Catchment Flood Management Plan Project Manager, Environment Agency, Bridgwater.

 - 2004 - 2005: Technical Officer, Water Quality Policy, Environment Agency, Bristol.

 - 2003 - 2004: MSc, Environmental Water Management, Cranfield University.

-I am interested in understanding current landform and surface change and the environmental and material processes that control this.
+I am interested in understanding landform change and the environmental and material processes that control this.
 I am keen on developing and applying new field and data analysis techniques to address the questions and problems that traditional approaches have been unable to answer or tackle.
-Currently my work is largely focussed on:
+I have a particular interest in coastal environments and currently my work is focussed on:

 - Quantifying rates and exploring patterns of hard rock coastal cliff erosion using terrestrial laser scanning, and exploring the sea’s influence on rock cliff erosion using cliff microseismic motions as proxies for marine forcing;